jgoetsch/tradeframework/README.md

 ### tradeframework-ib
 Interactive Brokers TWS API implementation.

+<b>Note:</b> Has a dependency on TWS API version 9.76, which must be downloaded from
+https://interactivebrokers.github.io and installed into the maven local repository (using `mvn install` command) or made available in a private repository, as IB does not publish the API artifacts on any public repositories.

 ### tradeframework-yahoo
 HistoricalDataSource implementation which fetches historical data at a daily or greater level from csv web service available at Yahoo Finance.